Crystal888-Engineer/professional-engineering-portfolio/README.md

 ---
 ## Copyright

-Copyright © 2026 Solar.
+Copyright © 2026 Crystal Jacobs.
 All rights reserved.

 This repository is made publicly available for portfolio, educational, and evaluation purposes only.